jrmhx/mqtt/README.md

 ## Requirements

+To run the applications you will need:

+- A Terminal
 - Java JDK 22 or higher
 - Gradle 8.5 or higher
-- a MQTT broker that can run on your local machine (like Eclipse Mosquitto)
+- A MQTT broker that can run on your local machine (like Eclipse Mosquitto)

+**You don't really need to install everything above manually as some heavy lifting environment config can be done by Gradle Wrapper and Plugin.
+Please read the NOTE below:**

 **NOTE:**